Travel Nursing Abroad: What You Need to Know

 If you’re looking to mix your love of healthcare with your sense of adventure, consider a career as a travel nurse abroad.
 Along with roles across the United States, you may find opportunities for international travel nursing jobs in destinations such as Europe, Australia, and the Middle East.

 A career in overseas nursing can come with a lot of questions, from where you can go to how much money you can make.
 Use this guide as a starting point to get the answers you need to these questions and more.

 How International Travel Nursing Works

-Like with travel nursing in the U.S., international nursing jobs are typically found through agencies within their home countries.
-The first step is getting any necessary nursing license in the country where you’d like to work.
-Each country will have its own requirements, so it’s up to you to do adequate research.
+As with travel nursing in the U.S., international nursing jobs are typically found through agencies within their home countries.
+You must first be licensed to work as a nurse in the U.S. Then you must meet any requirements in the country or countries in which you’d like to work.
+Each country will have its own guidelines, so it’s up to you to do the research.